Eye, Moreton and Ashton: 19th to 21st century

-The parish church, Ss Peter and Paul, in Eye village, was described as a "a plain building of stone in the gothic style", and included a tower with six bells and a clock, a Rodney chapel divided from the chancel by carved oak screens, and two altar tombs "believed to belong to the Cornewall family", one with the recumbent effigy of a knight, the other with effigies of a knight and his lady.
+The parish church, Ss Peter and Paul, in Eye village, was described as "a plain building of stone in the gothic style", and included a tower with six bells and a clock, a Rodney chapel divided from the chancel by carved oak screens, and two altar tombs "believed to belong to the Cornewall family", one with the recumbent effigy of a knight, the other with effigies of a knight and his lady.
 Recorded memorials in the church included a stained glass window to Sarah (died 1 October 1882), the wife to the 6th Baron Rodney, and a wall memorial to Thomas Harley (1730 – 1804), Lord Mayor of London and MP.
 Fixtures and fittings include a Jacobean pulpit, a Norman font, and an 1887 organ.
 The church was restored in 1874 by William Chick of Hereford for £3,000.
 The ecclesiastical parish living was a vicarage, an office supported by tithes and glebe, with vicarage house and glebe—an area of land used to support a parish priest—in the gift of the Lord Chancellor, and in rural deanery of Leominster and the archdeaconry and Diocese of Hereford.
 The vicarage house was the former manor house built in 1680 by Ferdinando Gorges, the grandson of Ferdinando Gorges.
 The parish register dates to 1573.

 At Eye village the parish room, "an iron building", was recorded next to the railway station, and a Moravian Mission was in existence.
 At Luston was a Wesleyan chapel which was built in 1862.
 Berrington Hall in 1868 was the seat of George Bridges Harley Dennett Rodney, 7th Baron Rodney, and in 1909, that of Frederick Cawley, 1st Baron Cawley, and was described as "a mansion of stone beautifully situated in a well-wooded park of 400 acres".
-In 1909, in Nordan (hamlet) at the south of the Luston part of Eye parish, is recorded Nordan Hall, a "mansion of brick, pleasantly situated on the summit of the hill... with a fine prospect over the vale of Leominster", the residence of Major (later Lt-Colonel) James Gurwood King-King DSO, a veteran of the North-West Frontier and Boer War."The Distinguished Service Order", The VC and DSO, Volume-II, p.174, lib.militaryarchive.co.uk.
-Retrieved 8 March 2020 In 1868 the parish children's school was at Eye village; by 1909 the parish school was a Public Elementary School at Moreton, which had been built in 1906 to accommodate 140 children, and at the time attended by 88.
+In 1909, in Nordan (hamlet) at the south of the Luston part of Eye parish, is recorded Nordan Hall, a "mansion of brick, pleasantly situated on the summit of the hill... with a fine prospect over the vale of Leominster", the residence of Major (later Lt-Colonel) James Gurwood King-King DSO, a veteran of the North-West Frontier and Boer War.
+In 1868 the parish children's school was at Eye village; by 1909 the parish school was a Public Elementary School at Moreton, which had been built in 1906 to accommodate 140 children, and at the time attended by 88.
 At The Broad, a hamlet at the extreme south of the Luston part of the parish, was the parish post office.